reillypascal/personalsite-ssg/pages/posts/2025/02/databending-part-2.md

 Before we get into how to do this, we need some background.
 First, because we will be looking at the raw binary data of the MP3 file, it's best to use a [hex editor](https://en.wikipedia.org/wiki/Hex_editor).
 This is an editor that represents raw binary data in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) or base-16.
 I use [Hex Fiend](https://hexfiend.com/) on Mac, and [ImHex](https://imhex.werwolv.net/) is a popular one that works on Mac, Windows, and Linux.
 If you're familiar with hexadecimal, you can skip the next paragraph.
 Otherwise, let's take a moment to explain the hexadecimal number system.

 For reference, the number “100” in [base-10](https://en.wikipedia.org/wiki/Decimal) (i.e., the usual number system we use) means one in the hundreds place (10^2), zero in the tens place (10^1), and zero in the ones place (10^0).
-In hexadecimal, “100” is equivalent to 256 in base-10 — one in the 256s place (16^2), zero in the 16s place (16^1), and zero in the ones place (16^0).
+In hexadecimal, “100” is equivalent to 256 in base-10—one in the 256s place (16^2), zero in the 16s place (16^1), and zero in the ones place (16^0).
 To represent values greater than 9, hexadecimal adds the letters A-F to represent 10-15.
-For example, “FF” is equivalent to 255 in base-10 — “F” (or 15) in the 16s place, and “F” (or 15) in the ones place.
-Hexadecimal is a useful way to work with binary values since each hexadecimal digit always represents 4 binary digits — half a byte, sometimes called a “nibble” — making numbers much easier to read.
+For example, “FF” is equivalent to 255 in base-10—“F” (or 15) in the 16s place, and “F” (or 15) in the ones place.
+Hexadecimal is a useful way to work with binary values since each hexadecimal digit always represents 4 binary digits—half a byte, sometimes called a “nibble”—making numbers much easier to read.

 Now that we know what these values mean, let's take a look at the hex values in a typical MP3 header.
 The following table is taken from the Nick Briz article, [^4] and it shows the meaning of the example header FF FB A0 40: